-Jesus loved us with a sincere love.
-Everything He did, right down to dying on the cross as a substitute for our wrongs, was motivated by love, real love.
+Jesus loved us with sincere love.
+Everything He did, right down to His death on the cross as a substitute for our wrongs, was motivated by love, real love.

-Paul commanded, “Let love be without hypocrisy,” (Rom.
-12:9; NKJV).
+Paul commanded, “Let love be without dissimulation,” (Rom.
+12:9).
+The word “dissimulation” deals with hypocrisy.
 The church was to model Christ in the way that they loved people.
 They are to have the purest and most sincere love that would compel people to want to know more about Christ.
 They are to be pillars of love that the lost, broken and hurt can lean on and find strength.